 There’s something so ‘connected’ about pink and blue, isn’t there?
 These are the classic ‘baby’ colors, they are complementary in the garden, and they simply play so nicely together.
 Perhaps that’s why Cybis chose to use them several times as the alternative special-version color of a sculpture.
 Sometimes a colorway switch can be notably less successful than the original, but not often in the case of pink/blue.

 It’s interesting that although Cybis produced special variations of a number of pieces in which they altered the colorway and also changed other decorative elements as well, when they did their pink/blue alternates they changed nothing else but the color.
-They did this three times, all with non-limited editions: Betty Blue, Melissa, and Pandora.
+They did this four times, all with non-limited editions: Betty Blue, Melissa, Pandora, and Young Rose.

 For this late-1970s gallery-event piece they changed the shoe, hair ribbon and dress ribbons to pink.
 She was named Patty Pink and was made available on a first-come first-served basis to attendees of the event.
 She was not individually numbered but only 100 were made.
 At one time I had her in my collection and should mention that the actual shade of pink was not ‘salmon’ as it appears in this photo; it was a true clear baby pink.
 If I recall correctly, Patty was priced at $225.